ddelong/ddelong.github.io/_posts/2004-10-07-give-me-wings.md

 categories:
   - Personal
 ---
-As I have only been to U-Mass once this school year, I haven&#8217;t had a good chance to get all the fabulous local delicacies.
+As I have only been to U-Mass once this school year, I haven't had a good chance to get all the fabulous local delicacies.
 Yesterday, Sheila, my coworker, had wings.

 That was enough to spark an intense craving for a big tray of honey barbeque wings from Wings in Amherst.
-I&#8217;m going out there Friday to get a huge tray of wings dripping in sauce that I can gorge myself on.
+I'm going out there Friday to get a huge tray of wings dripping in sauce that I can gorge myself on.

 _Mmmmmmm._